-In 2021, the Company declared a quarterly dividend of \$0.03 per common share to its shareholders of record, resulting in total dividend distributions of \$22.4 million recognized against its retained earnings in the consolidated statements of changes in shareholders' equity.
-The Company paid an aggregate of \$22.1 million of dividends which were included in cash used in financing activities in the consolidated statements of cash flows for the year ended December 31, 2021, and recognized a dividend payable of \$5.7 million in accounts payable and accrued liabilities in the consolidated statements of financial position as at December 31, 2021.

 In 2022, the Company declared a quarterly dividend of \$0.04 per common share to its shareholders of record, resulting in total dividend distributions of \$30.5 million recognized against its retained earnings in the audited consolidated statements of changes in shareholders' equity.
-The Company paid an aggregate of \$28.6 million of dividends which were included in cash used in financing activities in the audited consolidated statements of cash flows for the year ended December 31, 2022, and recognized a dividend payable of \$7.6 million in accounts payable and accrued liabilities in the audited consolidated statements of financial position as at December 31, 2022.
+The Company paid an aggregate of \$28.6 million of dividends which were included in cash used in financing activities in the audited consolidated statements of cash flows for the year ended December 31, 2022 and recognized a dividend payable of \$7.6 million in accounts payable and accrued liabilities in the audited consolidated statements of financial position as at December 31, 2022.

 In 2023, the Company declared a quarterly dividend of \$0.04 per common share to its shareholders of record, resulting in total dividend distributions of \$29.6 million recognized against its retained earnings in the audited consolidated statements of changes in shareholders' equity.
-The Company paid an aggregate of \$30.2 million of dividends which were included in cash used in financing activities in the audited consolidated statements of cash flows for the year ended December 31, 2023, and recognized a dividend payable of \$7.3 million in accounts payable and accrued liabilities in the audited consolidated statements of financial position as at December 31, 2023.
+The Company paid an aggregate of \$30.2 million of dividends which were included in cash used in financing activities in the audited consolidated statements of cash flows for the year ended December 31, 2023 and recognized a dividend payable of \$7.3 million in accounts payable and accrued liabilities in the audited consolidated statements of financial position as at December 31, 2023.

+In 2024, the Company declared a quarterly dividend of \$0.04 per common share to its shareholders of record, resulting in total dividend distributions of \$28.7 million recognized against its retained earnings in the audited consolidated statements of changes in shareholders' equity.
+The Company paid an aggregate of \$28.9 million of dividends which were included in cash used in financing activities in the audited consolidated statements of cash flows for the year ended December 31, 2024 and recognized a dividend payable of \$7.1 million in accounts payable and accrued liabilities in the audited consolidated statements of financial position as at December 31, 2024.

-On February 14, 2024, the Company declared a dividend of \$0.04 per common share payable on April 15, 2024, to shareholders of record on March 31, 2024.
+On February 13, 2025, the Company declared a dividend of \$0.04 per common share payable on April 15, 2025, to shareholders of record on March 31, 2025.

-The Company's dividend has been set at a level that is considered to be sustainable based on the Company's free cash flow outlook and is expected to allow the Company to build additional balance sheet strength to support the estimated capital funding associated with the Loma Larga Gold Project, Čoka Rakita Gold Project and other growth opportunities, which represent a key element of DPM's strategy.
+The Company's dividend has been set at a level that is considered to be sustainable based on the Company's free cash flow outlook and is expected to allow the Company to build additional balance sheet strength to support the estimated capital funding associated with the Čoka Rakita project and Loma Larga gold project and other growth opportunities, which represent a key element of DPM's strategy.
 The declaration, amount and timing of any future dividend is at the sole discretion of the Board and will be assessed based on the Company's capital allocation framework, having regard for the Company's financial position, overall market conditions, and its outlook for sustainable free cash flow, capital requirements, and other factors considered relevant by the Board.